AuraFriday/Fusion-360-MCP-Server/README.md

 ## 📄 License

-MIT License - See LICENSE file for details
+Proprietary - See LICENSE file for details

 ---